 12. Grammarly Keyboard

-If you are a professional writer or currently in the content writing industry then you probably know about Grammarly, a cloud-based platform that allows users to enhance their overall writing style.
-Grammarly initially started as a browser extension and now Grammarly Keyboard tends to do the same for Android users.
+If you are a professional writer or currently in the content writing industry, then you’re more likely to know about Grammarly, a cloud-based platform that allows users to enhance their overall writing style.
+Grammarly initially started as a browser extension, and now Grammarly Keyboard tends to do the same for Android users.

 The app enables users to type with significantly fewer mistakes on their smartphone irrespective of the app with which they use it.
-From sophisticated grammar checking, punctuation correction to vocabulary assist, everything is here to boost your writing skill.
+From sophisticated grammar checking, punctuation correction to vocabulary assistance, everything is here to boost your writing skills.
 It also explains or helps you understand your mistakes.

-The app is currently lacking some advanced features such as such as swiping (gesture typing) and customization options which are generally available on popular keyboard apps.
-But since the app is relatively new there might be few updates on the way that could make it more useful and eye-catching.
+The app is currently lacking some advanced features such as swiping (gesture typing) and customization options, which are usually available on popular keyboard apps.
+But since the app is relatively new, there might be few updates on the way that could make it more useful.